 This app is like Notability’s younger brother.
 It reminds me so much of Notability even though it is clearly a different app.

 uPad allows you to add tables.
 Tables for a note-taking app are a must have.
 Yet, only three apps on this list support them (uPad, Notes, ZoomNotes).
-This app has, by far, the easiest tables tool to use.
+This app has by far the easiest tables tool to use.
 It is intuitive, letting you create tables very quickly.
-Which is very handy when taking quick notes.
+This is very handy when taking quick notes.

 uPad also has a great handwriting experience, closely replicating the one you get in Notability.
 This is why it reminds me so much of Notability.

-For your password protected notes, this is the only app that has a way to recover your password if you forgot it.
+For your password protected notes, this is the only app that has a way to recover your password if you forget it.
 The app only has vertical scrolling, no horizontal scrolling.